shawntabrizi/rust-state-machine/52/README.md

 Now is the time to complete this step and glue together Pallet level dispatch with the Runtime level dispatch logic.

 Follow the `TODO`s provided in the template to get your full end to end dispatch logic running.
+By the end of this step there should be no compiler warnings.